Global model structures for $*$-modules: The Transport Theorem

 If $f$ is a global equivalence, then so is $k$.
 The statement remains true if ``global equivalence'' is replaced with any class of weak equivalences detected by a family of fixed point functors to spaces. \end{lemma}

-\begin{proof} Colimits in $\Mstar$ are created in $\LU$; in both settings, the statement follows from the gluing lemma for $h$-cofibrations and weak homotopy equivalences in spaces, since $h$-cofibrations are closed embeddings and taking fixed points thus commutes with forming the pushout. \end{proof}
+\begin{proof} Colimits in $\Mstar$ are created in $\LU$.
+Since one of the legs of the pushout is an $h$-cofibration, it is a closed embedding of spaces.
+Thus, taking fixed points with respect to any closed subgroup of $\L(1)$ preserves the pushout.
+Moreover, by Lemma~\ref{preservation_h-cofibrations}, taking fixed points sends $h$-cofibrations in $\LU$ (or $\Mstar$, respectively) to $h$-cofibrations of spaces.
+Now the claim follows from the gluing lemma for $h$-cofibrations and weak homotopy equivalences in spaces. \end{proof}